 Isode provides gateways to mediate between standard and constrained links for both Email Messaging and XMPP services.

-M-Link Constrained Bandwidth Gateway
+M-Link Constrained Network Gateway

 Configured as a constrained bandwidth gateway, M-Link can mediate traffic between XMPP services running on constrained networks and those running on internet quality links.
 The gateway, which does not support local directly attached users, acts as a single management point between standard and constrained bandwidth services including management of peering controls and security policy rules.